 We use them everyday, sometimes in conversation and sometimes in text.
 There are a ton of common popular phrases we use all the time in many different ways.
 The real question is, where do these phrases come from?
 What did they originally mean?
 Are we using them correctly now?

 Before I go “the whole nine yards” on this topic, I should explain a few things.
-These common popular phrases and sayings can be interpreted many different ways.
+Common popular phrases and sayings can be interpreted many different ways.
 They can also be attributed to many different events throughout history.
-A lot of people explain the meaning of popular phrases with a story they heard from some source that is not easy to track down.
+Most people explain the meaning of popular phrases with a story they heard from some unknown source.
 I will leave it up to you to decide if the origin of these common popular phrases and saying makes sense to you.

 Common Popular Phrases